Xabi Alonso: Bayern Munich

 On 29 August 2014, Alonso moved to Bayern Munich on a two-year deal for an undisclosed fee.
-He made his debut the following day, starting in a 1–1 draw at Schalke 04.
-On 27 September 2014, in the match against 1.
+He made his debut the following day, starting in a 1–1 draw against Schalke 04.
+On 27 September 2014, in a 0–2 win against 1.
 FC Köln, Alonso broke the record for most passes completed in a Bundesliga game, with 196.
-He scored his first goal for the club on 18 October 2014, a free kick in a 6–0 win over Werder Bremen.
+He scored his first goal for the club on 18 October 2014, a free-kick in a 6–0 win over Werder Bremen.

-In his 100th Champions League appearance, on 17 February 2015, Alonso was sent-off for a second bookable offence in a 0–0 draw against Shakhtar Donetsk.
+In his 100th UEFA Champions League appearance, on 17 February 2015, Alonso was sent-off for a second bookable offence in a 0–0 draw against Shakhtar Donetsk.
 On 28 April, he was one of four Bayern players, all FIFA World Cup winners, to miss in a 2–0 penalty shootout defeat to Borussia Dortmund in the DFB-Pokal semi-final.
 He was also the only player to miss as the club lost the shootout at the end of the 2015 DFL-Supercup away to VfL Wolfsburg, his attempt being saved by goalkeeper Koen Casteels.

 Alonso signed a new contract with Bayern on 18 December 2015, keeping him at the club until 2017.
-On 9 March 2017, Alonso confirmed via Twitter his retirement from the game at the end of the 2016–17 season.
-He and Bayern captain Philipp Lahm played their final professional game on 20 May, in a 4–1 victory at home to Freiburg in which he assisted the opening goal for Arjen Robben.
-He was substituted off in the 82nd minute for Franck Ribéry.
+On 9 March 2017, Alonso confirmed via Twitter his retirement from professional football at the end of the 2016–17 season.
+He and Bayern captain Philipp Lahm played their final professional game on 20 May, in a 4–1 victory at home against SC Freiburg in which he assisted the opening goal for Arjen Robben.
+He was substituted in the 82nd minute for Franck Ribéry.